jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 ### Overview

-Be more productive and check out the app at // TODO: add link.
+Be more productive and check out the app at https://slackscheduler.now.sh/.

-If you want to see the code or contribute to the project, feel free to check out the code at // TODO: github link.
+If you want to see the code or contribute to the project, feel free to check out the code at https://github.com/jamzi/slack-status-scheduler.